Computer Science A-Level (AQA)

 This A level can be the start of a career in programming in any sector, online development, video gaming, finance, 3D rendering etc. It is also a very useful support to any science based career.
 Additional job opportunities that are growing fast are cyber security, data analysis and computer forensics.

-You need a minimum of 5 GCSEs grades 9-4 including a grade 6 in Mathematics and ideally a grade 5 in Computer Science.
+You should be on track to achieve a minimum of 5 GCSEs at grades 4 - 9, including a grade 5 in Maths ideally a 5 in Computer Science.